 Hello adventurers of all shapes and sizes!
-Welcome to my spellbook and thank you so much for checking out the third ever episode of our feat series.
+Welcome to my spellbook and thank you so much for checking out the third ever episode of our dnd feats series.
 Today we’re going to be taking a look at one of the most popular choices for players and one of the biggest bane’s for the DMs today we’re going to be taking a look at Alert if your character is constantly on edge and really doesn’t like being surprised this is for you but i’ll explain the controversy behind it as well.
-Let’s take a look at the description so we kind of get what we’re talking about.
+Let’s take a look at the description so we kind of get how does alert feat work?.

 Table of Contents

 Alright so let’s go to the walkthrough so i could explain to you why this is so busted.
 However you may also interested in dnd alert to danger.

 So, first and foremost +5 to initiative is disgusting like you’re pretty much guaranteed to go first i don’t know a decent chunk of the time, i’m sure there’s a way to do math but you are in a great spot, this is really good if you’re an assassin and really good if you’re a rogue in general and they’re really good if you’re going Nova or if you have an the potential of doing large amounts of damage to people while they’re being both are surprised essentially, so this would be ideal for like fire blasts or fireballs rather when there’s a crowd of people around, looking into that more later and this is so you can’t be surprised while you’re conscious.
 You can also read this dnd alert spell.

 This is the one that a lot of DMs have a problem with.
 It’s just kind of definitive like you can’t be surprised at all by anything and that’s my biggest criticism of this feat as well.
 I find the wording makes it a little bit too good and i’ll explain why in a bit.
 And the third part other creatures don’t gain advantage on tackles against you as a result of being unseen by you.
 You can also read this alarm dnd 5e.